johnchd/johnchd.github.io/_posts/2024-9-19-Cornucopia:-Data-Validation-&-Encoding-FUNDAMENTALS.md

 Validation ensures user input meets the expected format, type, and constraints before it is stored.

-Consider an application expects a user to enter there age.
+Consider an application expects a user to enter their age.
 If validation is implemented, the application will expect:
 *a positive number
 *a range between 1-100